Bringelly Shale

 Bringelly Shale is a component of the Wianamatta group of sedimentary rocks in the Sydney Basin of eastern Australia.
 Formed in the Middle Triassic Period, it has an extensive outcrop in the western parts of Sydney and occupies around one third of the Sydney sheet.

 Occupying much of the Cumberland Plain, the shale has its greatest geographical extent at Bringelly (its namesake), near the suburb of Liverpool.
 Featuring sandstone lentils, it is the topmost layer of the Wianamatta Group and the youngest Triassic sedimentary rock unit in the Sydney Basin.
-Bringelly Shale was deposited in large swamplands and winding estuarine and alluvial channels.

 Lithology

 The shale is the topmost layer of sedimentary rock laid down by a coastal alluvial river delta over the older Hawkesbury sandstone in the Triassic Period.
 It transitions from an inlet or coastal swamp sheet at the bottom in a marshy plain deposited on the delta, to a more alluvial plain sediment at the top of the unit.
 It roamed through the rivers of Sydney, and accumulated sand at numerous locations, which it then solidified into sandstone.
-Overbank sediments and channel sandstones hint that most of the Bringelly Shale was formed in sinuous streams proximate to flood basins, most likely ending in coastal lagoons.

-It is similar to Ashfield Shale in that both have low porosities, though differing in having a greater amount of calcareous, graywacke-type, lithic sandstone bands and lenses, carbonaceous claystone, siltstone and laminite.
-Bringelly Shale also lacks sideritic mudstone bands that Ashfield Shale has, in addition to Ashfield Shale being a darker, nearly black, clay-mineral-rich rock.
+It is similar to Ashfield Shale in that both have low porosities, though differing in having a greater amount of calcareous, graywacke-type, lithic sandstone bands and lenses, carbonaceous claystone, siltstone, laminite, but would lack sideritic mudstone bands that Ashfield Shale has.
 Featuring lumpy clay minerals, it swells and decays rapidly on submergence in water and is generally less durable.

 Description

 Exposed sediments on Prospect Highway, Pemulwuy.

 The average thickness is around 60 m, though a maximum thickness of 257 m was recorded at Razorback, near Campbelltown.
 It was deposited in a swampy alluvial plain with winding streams that formed sporadic beds of sandstone.
 The shale is dark when unweathered just like the Ashfield Shale, and is usually a typical olive-green colour when weathered.
 Alloyed coal bands and lenses and iron oxide concretions have been observed in the shale.
 The shale is quarried in many western suburbs of Sydney for brick and miscellaneous ceramic manufacture.

 Unlike the Ashfield Shale, it features sandstone lithology and lenticles that fluctuate from 2.5 cm to 150 cm in thickness, in addition to having a disposition for the thicker lens bands that are concentrated at the top of the rock.
 The sandstones within the shale are filled sediments in channels that were created by rivers, which wind across the marshy lowlands.
-Cladophlebis australis, an extinct fern, and Lycopod cone scales have been found in the formation.